 Smokers are welcome to apply, but note that we are not smokers and when you do have a cigarette, it must be taken well away from the house and your butts disposed of properly.

 Whats on offer?

 All meals and accommodation with good wifi in exchange for 24 hours a week.
+This is normally spread across 6 days.
 (Don't freak out - its not a slave farm - plus - see the above section on other options for other hours) There is a fair bit of travel time included in this 24 hours as tasks can range all over the property - so its not like you will be working 'hard yakka' for 24 hours straight but rather you may be sitting in the ute getting to the next spot for up to 2 hours a day!
 Your hours may be done over the week ( 4 hours a day normally) - or even less days if you "bank hours" as work can go longer on some days. (dependant on tasks.)
 Work is defiantly not backbreaking or hard and we ensure we take breaks and have fun along the way.

 Did I mention the food?
 Annie has worked in hospitality and can whip up a range of tasty, nutritious meals along with her famous morning teas full of home baked cakes, biscuits and slices.
 Our only complaint has been that helpers put on too much weight when they come here!
 Meals are family orientated and shared, with meat mainly sourced from our own herds.
 We are meat eaters, so although supportive of various food and lifestyle choices, specific individual food requirements cannot be catered for.
 If cooking is your passion, we'd love you to take that on and although this is not normally counted as part of your worked hours, we are happy to negotiate.